8 Time-Saving Tricks for Holiday Shopping, Cleaning, and Baking

 Come Up With One Go-To Gift

 Santa surely doesn’t bring a different gift to everyone on his list, so neither should you.
 Vanderkam recommends selecting one gift for those outside your immediate family that has meaning to you.
-Maybe it’s a bottle of wine from a place that’s special to you, a book you loved, or a donation to a charity that you admire.
+Maybe it’s a bottle of wine from a place that’s special to you (like this one from the Sonoma Coast), a book you loved, or a donation to a charity that you admire.
 Bonus: You might even be able to get a discount or free shipping for buying in bulk.

 Buy It When You See It